department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims.md

   - url: /disability-benefits/conditions/special-claims/title-38-USC-1151/
     title: Title 38 U.S.C.
 1151 Disabilities
   - url: /disability-benefits/conditions/special-claims/prestabilization/
-    title: Immediate Help for Temporary Disability Needs
+    title: Immediate Help for Temporary Disability Needs (Prestabilization)
 ---

 Do you have a disability that isn't listed on this site as being linked to military service?
 You may still be able to get disability compensation or benefits.
-If you're a Veteran with a disability believed to be caused by service in the military, you may be able to get special compensation to help with disabilities like the ones listed below.
+If you're a Veteran with a disability believed to be caused by your service in the military, you may be able to get special compensation to help with disabilities like the ones listed below.